Supply Chain Management

 Daikin formulated CSR Action Plan 2020, which is a medium-term plan taking up key CSR themes, as an initiative for the sustainable development of business together with suppliers that runs alongside 'look for good partners' pursuant to our Purchasing Policy.
 This plan proclaims that we will conduct socially responsible procurement as we tackle issues like the environment, human rights, and labor throughout the supply chain.

 In April 2017, Daikin formulated its Supply Chain CSR Promotion Guidelines.
 These guidelines aim to further CSR at suppliers and other partners through stable and ongoing growth.
-In addition to standard requirements such as proper management and abidance with laws and regulations, the guidelines urge suppliers to strive to be better in every aspect of CSR, such as improving performance in the environment, quality, occupational safety, and human rights, and abstaining from dealing with companies in war-torn regions.
+In addition to standard requirements such as proper management and abidance with laws and regulations, the guidelines urge suppliers to strive to be better in every aspect of CSR, such as improving performance in the environment, quality, occupational safety, and human rights, and abstaining from dealing with companies in war-torn regions, targeting a compliance rate of 100% with the above among both domestic and overseas suppliers.
 Training based on these guidelines is held internally and at suppliers.

 Under "11.
 Respect for human rights and diversity, and compliance with labor-related laws" of the Supply Chain CSR Promotion Guidelines, the Daikin Group strives to identify materials from the Democratic Republic of the Congo and its surrounding countries and recommends suppliers to procure minerals from smelters with conflict-free certification.
 In addition, in July 2013, we established our Basic Policy Regarding Conflict Minerals.